-The Governor will announce an "all clear" message once the situation has been determined safe for the public to return to day to day functions.
-"All clear" messages should be announced by region of Chuuk state i.e. the Mortlocks, Chuuk Lagoon, and Northwest Islands.
+The Governor will announce an "all clear" message once the situation has been determined safe for the public to return to day-to-day functions.
+"All clear" messages should be announced by region of Chuuk state (i.e., the Mortlocks, Weno Lagoon, and Northwest Islands).
 The "all clear" message should be made once the weather or hazard event has passed, and key response agencies have ensured it is safe to leave from evacuation centers.
 Prior to the "all clear" announcement, main roadways should be cleared of debris, power systems should be assessed and secured to ensure no one is hurt from downed power lines, and first responder operations are complete.
 This is to ensure first responders can respond rapidly without being obstructed by the public.
 "All clear" notices are announced via the radio, and should never be made at night.
-Schools and government offices will return to normal functions within 24 hours of the "all clear" message if the event did not make impact.
-If the hazard makes impact, following the "all clear" message first temporary shelters will be determined for displaced peoples, and then schools and government offices will resume normal working hours.
-The Governor will announce when this will take place.
-Following the "all clear" message, SDCT and GDC members will continue to report to the CDEOC for continued response planning.
+Schools and government offices return to normal functions within 24 hours of the "all clear".

-F. Assessments
+F. Assessment

-There are two damage assessments that are conducted at the state level.
+There are two damage assessments to be conducted at the state level.
 Training on assessments should be included as a preparedness measure and is the responsibility of the CDEOC Director to oversee.